 - Samples for courses other than foreign language that are not in English.

-For HS, there must be 2 samples for each class listed on the Master Agreement.
+For HS, there must be 1 sample/semester for each class listed on the Master Agreement.